MikaGurrola/about/README.md

 run the gulp watch command to watch for changes in the sass files `$ gulp watch`

-*note* there is no live-reloading so you'll have to refresh the page to see the changes.
+__note__ there is no live-reloading so you'll have to refresh the page to see the changes.

+# Built with
+Sass, Gulp and an awesome and minimal JS library for animating on scroll [AOS](https://github.com/michalsnik/aos), Icons are from Fontastic.